BrownEggsAndSam/BankApplication/readme.txt

     Reads an EDG Excel file and returns a standardized DataFrame.
     Checks if a 'Data Glossary' sheet exists.
 If not, uses alternative expected columns.
     Consolidates duplicate Attribute Registry IDs if needed.
+    Also strips trailing/leading spaces from column names and string values.
     """
     try:
         xls = pd.ExcelFile(filepath)
+        # If 'Data Glossary' exists, use that sheet
         if 'Data Glossary' in xls.sheet_names:
             df = pd.read_excel(xls, 'Data Glossary')
             required_cols = ['Attribute Name', 'Attribute Registry ID', 'Definition', 'Status',